-All USDR volunteers are skilled workers and experts who give their time to help governments respond to the COVID-19 pandemic and other crises.
-While with USDR, we do not use our volunteer efforts to further personal and professional interests.
+USDR’s volunteers and core staff are skilled workers and experts who give their time to help governments and organizations respond to the critical needs of the public.
+While with USDR, we do not use our efforts to further personal and professional interests.

 Public interest projects belong in the public domain, so we abide by a set of Data and Software Guidelines that promote openness and accessibility.

 Governments and the people they employ operate under constraints that are not always visible to those outside of the public sector.
-Everyone involved in crisis response is under enormous strain—in order to be effective, we must check our egos and our judgment, without losing our critical thinking.
+Public servants are often under enormous strain—in order to be effective, we must check our egos and our judgment, without losing our critical thinking.

-We require all team members and volunteers to read and sign this Volunteer Oath before joining.
-We will ask volunteers to step away from projects if they are no longer a good fit for the work or have not acted in a way that is aligned with our mission and values.
+We require all staff and pro bono team members to read and sign this Volunteer Oath before joining.
+We will ask people to step away from projects if they are no longer a good fit for the work or have not acted in a way that is aligned with our mission and values.

 Cori Zarek is the Executive Director at Georgetown University’s Beeck Center for Social Impact + Innovation and previously served as the U.S. Deputy Chief Technology Officer.
 She also co-founded USDR in March 2020.